 Date analysis

-The collected data will be systematically analysed to document fish and shellfish species according to their Somali, English, and scientific names, as well as to assess their seasonal availability.
+The collected data will be was systematically analysed to document fish and shellfish species according to their Somali, English, and scientific names, as well as to assess their seasonal availability.
 The findings will be presented using tables, charts, and seasonal timetables to effectively illustrate observed patterns and trends.
 Interviews will focus on species names ( Somali, English, and scientific name ), seasonal availability.

 Study Locations